 Zero light – Designer Range

 Our zero light infrared heaters produce no visible light and give off a gentle, warm but not “hot” level of heat.
 Because the level of heat is less intense, when used outdoors they are only effective in covered, sheltered areas.

-They are very popular in rooms which open to the outdoors and high-end bars and restaurants where discreet heating is required without any light.
+They are very popular in rooms that are open to the outdoors and high-end bars and restaurants where discreet heating is required without any light.
 They are very much “designer” heaters and form our Zero light (designer) range.

-Herschel’s Sunset range of heaters all have our latest generation woven carbon fibre heating lamps.
-This products a very comfortable level of heat with a deep orange warm glow.
-They create a very cosy atmosphere and the lamps are ultra-long life (up to 10,000 hours).
+Herschel’s Performance Range of heaters all have our latest generation woven carbon fiber heating lamps.
+This produces a very comfortable level of heat with a deep orange warm glow.
+They create a very cozy atmosphere and the lamps are ultra-long life (up to 10,000 hours).

 Choose the range of heater that best matches your requirements, the location and how you expect to be using them.

 With the exception of the Aspect XL2 120V, all of our outdoor heaters are run from on a 240V mains supply.
 Any qualified electrician can install them and run the necessary wiring for outdoor installation, using appropriate IP-rated electrical fixings.